Consumer Session I & II

 Scheduling:

-The James Lind Alliance (JLA) is a non-profit making initiative bringing patients, carers and clinicians together in JLA Priority Setting Partnerships (PSPs).
-The JLA PSPs identify and prioritise unanswered questions or evidence uncertainties that they agree are the most important, so that health research funders are aware of the issues that matter most to the people who need to use the research in their everyday lives.
+Bronchiectasis Priorities Setting Workshop is an LFA initiative, bringing patients, carers and clinicians together for the definition of priorities in the pathology management.
+The initiative identify and prioritise unanswered questions or evidence uncertainties that they agree are the most important, so that health research funders are aware of the issues that matter most to the people who need to use the research in their everyday lives.

-LFA will work with their Consumer Advocacy Group in Australia and New Zealand and possibly with consumers (patients) of the ELF and COPD Foundation to develop a James Lind Alliance Research Priority Setting Partnership on Bronchiectasis and NTM during the period preceding the conference.
+LFA will work with their Consumer Advocacy Group in Australia and New Zealand with the support of ELF and COPD Foundation PAGs to develop a two Surveys addressed both to Healthcare Professionals and Consumers.
+The preliminary data from the Survey will be analysed and discussed during the WBC25 Workshops.

 Global video showcase initiative “I hope …”